Read William of Ockham with voice, context, and method in the same frame.

 Prompt 4: Which schools of philosophical thought and academic domains has the philosophy of William of Ockham most influenced?

-The central claim is this: William of Ockham’s (c.
+In plain terms: William of Ockham’s (c.
 1287–1347) philosophy cast a long shadow across various schools of thought and academic domains.

 Empiricism Description

 Ockham’s emphasis on direct experience and intuition as sources of knowledge laid important groundwork for later empiricist philosophers.
-Impact : His ideas contributed to the development of modern empiricism, influencing figures like John Locke and George Berkeley.
+Impact: His ideas contributed to the development of modern empiricism, influencing figures like John Locke and George Berkeley.

 Description